confine-sandbox/confine/README.md

   logSpawn: false, // log the spawn() call parameters?
   noSandbox: false, // disable the process-level isolation?
   pipeStdout: false, // pipe the spawned process's stdout to the parent stdout?
-  pipeStderr: false // pipe the spawned process's stderr to the parent stderr?
+  pipeStderr: false, // pipe the spawned process's stderr to the parent stderr?
+  globals: {
+    // ... methods that should be injected into the global context }
 })
 sbx.exec()
 await sbx.whenFinished
 ```

-## Work in progress

-Still todo:

-- [ ] Update the wasm runtimes to use the messaging layer
-- [ ] Finalize the messaging protocol
-- [ ] Finalize the runtime APIs generally
-  - [ ] Messaging APIs
-  - [ ] Expected globals (process?
-Buffer?)
-  - [ ] Expected requires (fs? path?)
-  - [ ] Export API (cjs? esm? what functions are expected?)

 ## Process isolation